 - a) Allow Section 45V producers the ability to use the 45VH2-GREET model in effect at the beginning of construction for the entirety of the credit's applicability or the model in effect the first day of the taxable year in which the hydrogen it produced.
 Locking in such certainty as to the credit's value is critical.
-The model should also use statewide averages for carbon intensity, instead of interconnect-wide average values. - b) Utilize current FERC power markets as the basis for regional energy sources, instead of the NREL Transmission Study.
-The FERC power markets specifically, the WECC in the Pacific Northwest region1 provide a more suitable standard, as these regions more accurately capture the market activities taking place in a region.
-In the Washington and Oregon, utilities and power purchasers regularly schedule energy delivery from more diverse geographic regions, where renewable generation capacity factors may align better with the load profile of end users.
+The model should also use statewide averages for carbon intensity, instead of interconnect-wide average values. - b) Utilize current Federal Energy Regulatory Commission (FERC) power markets as the basis for regional energy sources, instead of the National Renewable Energy Laboratory Transmission Study.
+The FERC power markets - specifically, the Western Electricity Coordinating Council in the Pacific Northwest Region 1 - provide a more suitable standard, as these regions more accurately capture the market activities taking place in a region.
+In Washington, utilities and power purchasers regularly schedule energy delivery from more diverse geographic regions, where renewable energy generation capacity factors may align better with the load profile of end users.

-Absent a mechanism that deems producers in states with strong, enacted decarbonization policies to have satisfied the requirements of the Section 45V's suggested three pillar approach, the tax policy proposed prevents the development of electrolytic hydrogen development at-scale and places hydrogen producers in direct competition with residential, commercial and industrial electric ratepayers in the region for the same carbon-free resources.
+Absent a mechanism that deems producers in states with strong, enacted decarbonization policies to have satisfied the requirements of the Section 45V's suggested three-pilar approach, the tax policy proposed prevents the development of electrolytic hydrogen development at-scale and places hydrogen producers in direct competition with residential, commercial, and industrial electric ratepayers in the region for the same carbon-free resources.

-Better alignment of Section 45V with our region's aggressive carbon reduction policies will help provide the certainty that Washington and Oregon can participate in, and lead, the clean hydrogen economy.
+Better alignment of Section 45V with our region's aggressive carbon reduction policies will help provide the certainty that Washington state can participate in, and lead, the clean hydrogen economy.
 As such, we strongly urge the U.S. Treasury Department to reconsider and revise its proposed guidance on the hydrogen production tax credit.
-We thank you for your consideration on this important matter, and appreciate the opportunity to provide comments.
+We thank you for your consideration on this important matter and appreciate the opportunity to provide comments.